 where action like '%XX%' order by machine;

-When an OACORE process taking high CPU, find the process ID and run following commands :
+When an OACORE process taking high CPU, you can take some actions:

 1) ps -eLo pid,tid,class,rtprio,ni,pri,psr,pcpu,stat,wchan:14,comm | grep PID